luizbizzio/refreshrate/README.md

 ### Dynamic Ghost Count Options 🎯

-**Refresh Rate App** lets you choose how fast the ball crosses the screen.
+**Refresh Rate Test** lets you choose how fast the ball crosses the screen.
 Here's what happens:

 - **🔹 Example on a 60Hz Screen with 60FPS:**
   - **1000ms Traversal Time:**